 6.2 Qualifications of Auditors

-ISO document 17021:2011 at Section 7.1 and Section 7.2 addresses general competence requirements for certification bodies providing audit and certification of management.
-This is supplemented by the environmental management system-specific competence requirements contained in ISO 17021-2.
+ISO document 17021:2015 at Section 7.1 and Section 7.2 addresses general competence requirements for certification bodies providing audit and certification of management.
+This is supplemented by the environmental management system-specific competence requirements contained in ISO 17021-2 and ISO 19011:2018 Guidelines for auditing management systems.

-In addition to the competence requirements contained in ISO 17021:2011 and ISO 17021-2, for certifications to the SFI 2015-2019 Standards, audit team members shall have the education, formal training and experience that promote competency in and comprehension of:
+In addition to the competence requirements contained in ISO 17021:2015 and ISO 17021-2 and ISO 19011:2018, for certifications to the SFI 2022Standards, audit team members shall have the education, formal training and experience that promote competency in and comprehension of:

 a. forestry operations as they relate to natural resource management, including wildlife, fisheries, recreation, ecology, etc.;